giantswarm/docs/src/content/basics/nodepools/index.md

   - What is a node pool?
   - What are node pools?
   - In which cloud environments are node pools supported?
-  - Which releases introduced node pools?
+  - Which tenant cluster releases introduced node pools?
 ---

 # Node Pools